enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 **Step-by-step instructions**

-1. Create CloudFormation stack with the following template in Singapore
+1. Create CloudFormation stack with the following template in Singapore (Create the `Launch Stack` button below)

 Region name | Region code | Click the button below
 --- | --- | ---